I came across a trending topic last night regarding North Korea’s supreme leader, Kim Jong Un.

-In the 90s the South Korean government established the Kpop industry that today has millions of loyal fans worldwide.
+In the 90s, the South Korean government established the Kpop industry that today has millions of loyal fans worldwide.
 Coupled with Korean dramas, this has surged interest in the culture of its parent country in waves – or Hallyu.

 North Korean leader Kim Jong Un has also taken an interest in idol groups, forming girl bands and recently attending a concert with Southern idols.
 If reunification is someday on the horizon, could a united Korea completely dominate with exports of music and other related media?

 If I remember correctly, the Moranbong Band idol group were whisked away before a scheduled appearance in China and went off the radar for a while in 2016.
 The fear was that the women had been secretly subjected to a firing squad purge amongst other possible options.

 The group seems to still be going strong, its leader Hyon Song-Wol accompanying a Northern delegation to inspect venues a month before the Olympic Games where the two countries marched unified under one banner.

-I recently read this article that wrote about some Nickelodeon show called Make It Pop.
+I recently read this NPR article that wrote about some Nickelodeon show called Make It Pop.
 It follows three teens who start a band called XOIQ which tries to emulate current music idols and capitalize on the popularity of Kpop in America.